Which Manufacturing Method is Best for Enclosures?

 Injection moulding enclosure

-Advantages of using injection moulding to manufacturer enclosures
+Advantages of using injection moulding to manufacture enclosures

 Cost efficiency